Online Roulette’s House Edge Beats the Need to Rig It

 Is live dealer roulette safer than RNG roulette?

-Online roulette isn’t rigged by default because the math of the game ensures the house wins in the long run.
+Online roulette isn’t rigged by default because the math of the game ensures the house wins in the long run through baked in house edge.
 The real danger comes from shady, unlicensed sites that can manipulate RNGs or even rig live streams.

 That’s why it’s crucial to stick to casinos licensed by trusted authorities and certified by independent labs such as eCOGRA or GLI.
 Such casinos use audited software and transparent rules, giving you peace of mind that every spin is fair.
 And when the casino is legit, there’s plenty of money to be made.
 In fact, you can even win a million dollars playing roulette